Letter from America: A New World

 We are developing our latest real-world demo using Fetch.AI autonomous agents.
-The gif below offers a glimpse into how the technology detects and shares information about the number of available parking places nearby and the location of them.
+The technology detects and shares information about the number of available parking places nearby and the location of them.
 First, a single camera provides live information about the number of cars in a given car park.
 Then, if the car park has the necessary technology installed, users of the Fetch.AI network would benefit as their Fetch.AI agent would be able to reserve a space in the car park prior to their arrival at the destination.

 Last month, Fetch.AI attended Tokenomics 2019 in Paris.
 At the peer-reviewed conference, machine learning engineer Daniel Honerkamp and I presented Fetch.AI’s novel consensus mechanism.
 The team are now working on integrating that consensus with the ledger.
 The mechanism will be publicly available later this year.

 We were invited to talk at Rebuild+ Genesis 2019 conference in Toronto about the issues people need to consider when approaching blockchain technology.